torstenwerner/v-ai-be/README.md

 ## Sudoku solver

-The solver is available at: https://torstenwerner.github.io/v-ai-be/sudoku.html For faster input the space key will delete the value of the current cell.
+The solver is available at: [https://torstenwerner.github.io/v-ai-be/sudoku.html](https://torstenwerner.github.io/v-ai-be/sudoku.html).
+For faster input the space key will delete the value of the current cell.
+Just try an extreme example from [https://sudoku.com/extreme/](https://sudoku.com/extreme/).

 It has been created with Google Gemini 2.5 pro and the following prompt.